-- i.
-Individualized, person-centered assessment and medically directed & managed treatment - ii.
-Addiction pharmacotherapy and medication services - iii.
-Appropriate drug screening - iv.
-Cognitive behavioral and other substance-use disorder-focused therapies, reflecting a variety of treatment approaches, provided to the individual on an individual, group, or family basis - v.
-Daily medical and nursing services - vi.
-Counseling and clinical/medical monitoring - vii.
-Daily treatment services focused on managing the individual's acute symptoms - viii.
-Psychoeducation services provided to eligible service recipients include AK licensed general acute care, specialized psychiatric, Alaska Native tribal, and critical access hospitals.

-Provider Qualifications- Providers qualified to be reimbursed for eligible services g.
-Ambulatory Withdrawal Management - These are outpatient services that may be delivered in an office setting, a health care facility, an addiction treatment facility, or a patient's home for individuals at mild withdrawal risk and with a high commitment to withdrawal management process.
+• Individualized, person-centered assessment and medically directed & managed treatment.

+- Addiction pharmacotherapy and medication services. - Appropriate drug screening. - Cognitive behavioral and other substance-use disorder-focused therapies, reflecting a variety of treatment approaches, provided to the individual on an individual, group, or family basis. - Daily medical and nursing services. - Counseling and clinical/medical monitoring. - Daily treatment services focused on managing the individual's acute symptoms; and - Psychoeducation services. - 5.4.7.2.
+Provider Qualifications - Providers qualified to be reimbursed for eligible services provided to eligible service recipients include AK licensed general acute care, specialized psychiatric, Alaska Native tribal, and critical access hospitals. - 5.4.8.
+Ambulatory Withdrawal Management These are outpatient services that may be delivered in an office setting, a health care facility, an addiction treatment facility, or a patient's home for individuals at mild withdrawal risk and with a high commitment to withdrawal management process.
 Services delivered by physicians and nurses require training in managing intoxication and withdrawal states and clinical staff knowledgeable about the biopsychosocial dimensions of SUDs.
 Physicians are available via telephone or in- person for consultation; physician and emergency services consultation are available 24/7.

-- i.
-Individualized, person-centered Assessment
+- Individualized, person-centered Assessment.

-- ii.
-Physician and/or Nurse Monitoring
+- Physician and/or Nurse Monitoring.

-- iii.
-Management of Signs & Symptoms of Intoxication & Withdrawal
+- Management of Signs & Symptoms of Intoxication & Withdrawal.

-- iv.
-Medication Services
+- Medication Services.

-- v.
-Psychoeducation Services
+- Psychoeducation Services.

-- vi.
-Non-Pharmacological Clinical Support Services
+- Non-Pharmacological Clinical Support Services.

-- vii.
-Referral for Counseling Services
+- Referral for Counseling Services.

-- viii.
-Substance Use Care Coordination
+- Substance Use Care Coordination; and

-- ix.
-Community Recovery Support Services
+- Community Recovery Support Services.

-Provider Qualifications-Physicians, Physician Assistants, Advanced Nurse Practitioners, Registered Nurses supervised by a Physician or Advanced Nurse Practitioner, or Licensed Practical Nurses Supervised by a Physician or Advanced Nurse Practitioner.

-h.
-Clinically Managed Residential Withdrawal Management-These are services provided in a residential treatment setting that include supervision, observation, and support for individuals who are intoxicated or experiencing withdrawal and require 24-hour structure and support but do not require the medical and nursing care specified for medically monitored/managed inpatient withdrawal management services.
+- 5.4.8.2.Provider Qualifications Physicians, Physician Assistants, Advanced Nurse Practitioners, Registered Nurses supervised by a Physician or Advanced Nurse Practitioner, or Licensed Practical Nurses Supervised by a Physician or Advanced Nurse Practitioner. - 5.4.9.
+Clinically Managed Residential Withdrawal Management These are services provided in a residential treatment setting that include supervision, observation, and support for individuals who are intoxicated or experiencing withdrawal and require 24-hour structure and support but do not require the medical and nursing care specified for medically monitored/managed inpatient withdrawal management services.

-- Individualized, person-centered Assessment

-- Physician and/or Nurse Monitoring

-- Management of Signs & Symptoms of Intoxication & Withdrawal

-- Medication Services

-- Patient Education Services

-- Non-Pharmacological Clinical Support Services

-- Referral for Counseling Services - Recovery Support Services.

-Provider Qualifications- providers qualified to be reimbursed for eligible services provided to eligible service recipients include AK certified residential treatment facility providers.
-Until formal certification process undergoes regulatory review and approval process, provisional designation will be in place per AK SUD Implementation Plan.

-i.
-Medically Monitored Inpatient Withdrawal Management- Services will consist of severe withdrawal and needs 24-hour nursing care and physician visits as necessary.
+- Individualized, person-centered Assessment. - Physician and/or Nurse Monitoring. - Management of Signs & Symptoms of Intoxication & Withdrawal. - Medication Services. - Patient Education Services. - Non-Pharmacological Clinical Support Services. - Referral for Counseling Services; and - Recovery Support Services. - 5.4.9.2.Provider Qualifications providers qualified to be reimbursed for eligible services provided to eligible service recipients include AK certified residential treatment facility providers.
+Until formal certification process undergoes regulatory review and approval process, provisional designation will be in place per AK SUD Implementation Plan. - 5.4.10.
+Medically Monitored Inpatient Withdrawal Management - Services will consist of severe withdrawal and needs 24-hour nursing care and physician visits as necessary.
 This service is necessary because the patient is unlikely to complete withdrawal management without medical and nursing monitoring.

-- i.
-Individualized, person-centered assessment and medically monitored treatment - ii.
-Addiction pharmacotherapy and medication services - iii.
-Appropriate drug screening - iv.
-Cognitive behavioral and other substance-use disorder-focused therapies, reflecting a variety of treatment approaches, provided to the individual on an individual, group, or family basis - v.
-Daily medical and nursing services and monitoring - vi.
-Management of signs and symptoms of intoxication and withdrawal - vii.
-Counseling and clinical/medical monitoring - viii.
-Daily treatment services focused on managing the individual's acute symptoms - ix.
-Psychoeducation services j.
-Medically Managed Intensive Inpatient Withdrawal Management- Services are for severe, unstable withdrawal needs.
+- Individualized, person-centered assessment and medically monitored treatment. - Addiction pharmacotherapy and medication services. - Appropriate drug screening.

+- Cognitive behavioral and other substance-use disorder-focused therapies, reflecting a variety of treatment approaches, provided to the individual on an individual, group, or family basis. - Daily medical and nursing services and monitoring. - Management of signs and symptoms of intoxication and withdrawal. - Counseling and clinical/medical monitoring. - Daily treatment services focused on managing the individual's acute symptoms; and - Psychoeducation services. - 5.4.10.2.
+Provider Qualifications Providers qualified to be reimbursed for eligible services provided to eligible service recipients include AK licensed general acute care, specialized psychiatric, Alaska Native tribal, and critical access hospitals. - 5.4.11.
+Medically Managed Intensive Inpatient Withdrawal Management - Services are for severe, unstable withdrawal needs.
 This can include 24-hour nursing care and daily physician visits to modify withdrawal management regimen and manage medical instability.